mitchellfyi/rails-starter/docs/modules/BOOTSTRAP_CLI.md

 ## Integration with Existing CLI

-The bootstrap command integrates seamlessly with the existing Synth CLI:
+The bootstrap command integrates seamlessly with the existing RailsPlan CLI:

 - Uses the same module system for installing features
 - Leverages existing templates and configurations